Cambridge-Hands-On-Science/Experiments/Experiments/Geology/Carbonated Ocean.md

 - Test tube rack
 - Waste container
 - Teaspoon measures
-- Plastic bottles or cups to hold solutions
+- Bottles or cups to hold solutions

 **Consumables:**

+- Distilled or Deionised Water (can be bought from auto supplies part of Tesco, etc.)
 - Bicarbonate of Soda, NaHCO₃
 - White Vinegar, CH₃CO₂H
 - Calcium Chloride Dihydrate, CaCl₂⋅2H₂O (sold on Amazon, etc. as a salinity balancer for swimming pools)